On Wednesday the 11th of April, Kultura Liberalna held a debate on the competing narratives surrounding the Smoleńsk tragedy of April 2010.

 Piotr Skwieciński is a former journalist of Życie Warszawy and Wiadomości TVP.
 From 2006-2009, he was the president of the Polish Press Agency.
 He is currently a publicist at the Polish weekly Tygodnik Sieci.

 Dominika Wielowieyska is a journalist at Gazeta Wyborcza and Radio TOK FM.

 Łukasz Pawłowski is a political columnist and the secretary of Kultura Liberalna‘s editorial team

-> Furthermore, you can stay informed about all Kultura Liberalna recordings and live streams by following their Facebook page, which you can reach by clicking here.
+Furthermore, you can stay informed about all Kultura Liberalna videos and live streams by following their Facebook page, which you can reach by clicking here.

-> This debate forms part of Time to Talk‘s Understanding the Populist Turn: The Ex-Debates series and was supported by a grant from the Open Society Foundation Institute in cooperation with the OSIFE of the Open Society Foundations.
+This debate forms part of Time to Talk‘s Understanding the Populist Turn: The Ex-Debates series and was supported by a grant from the Open Society Foundation Institute in cooperation with the OSIFE of the Open Society Foundations.

 Depending on your settings, embedded videos from Facebook may be muted and/or invisible.
 If you can’t hear any sound, then click on the speaker icon at the bottom right of the video.
 If you cannot see the video and are using Firefox, then temporarily disable tracking protection by clicking on the shield to the left of this page’s URL address (at the top of the page).